gpsportsclub20/Vir_Pro/source/03_Gallery/Gallery.rst

             * With origins from the fluviatile deposits in the main river valleys

    * - **Challenges to Investigation**
-     - Root cause analysis with intepretation of massive datasets under a stringent 3-week timeline
+     - Root cause analysis with interpretation of massive datasets under a stringent 3-week timeline
             * Piling logs from 6,248 jack-in RC pilepoints
             * Pile test reports for more than 300 pilepoints (PIT, HSDPLT, MLT)